djmorris7/djmorris7.github.io/index.md

 classes: wide
 ---

-Hi, I'm Dylan, and I'm in the final year of my PhD in Mathematics at the University of Adelaide.
+Hi, I'm Dylan, and I'm in the final year of my PhD in Mathematics at the Adelaide University (formerly The University of Adelaide).
 I'm fortunate to be supervised by [Dr Andrew Black](https://researchers.adelaide.edu.au/profile/andrew.black) (principal) and [Dr Lauren Kennedy](https://researchers.adelaide.edu.au/profile/lauren.a.kennedy).

 My research focuses on modelling biological processes using stochastic and probabilistic methods.
 It integrates techniques from applied mathematics, statistics, and scientific programming.
 A key aspect of my work involves developing efficient mathematical and computational methods for fitting complex within-host and multi-scale epidemic models, with an emphasis on accessibility—reducing the reliance on supercomputers and low-level programming languages.
 I'm currently working on developing methods for merging within-host and between-host models of respiratory infectious diseases (Covid-19 and Influenzas), while accounting for stochasticity in each process.